anikakrljas/MITM/README.md

 3️⃣ Traffic intended for the router is instead sent to the attacker.

 4️⃣ The attacker forwards the traffic to the real router while **intercepting or modifying the packets**.

+---

+# 🛡️ Protection Against MITM Attacks

+Although Man-in-the-Middle attacks can be dangerous, there are several ways to reduce the risk and protect network communication.

+### 🔒 Use HTTPS

+Always prefer websites that use **HTTPS (Hypertext Transfer Protocol Secure)**.

+HTTPS encrypts communication between the client and the server using **TLS/SSL**, which prevents attackers from easily reading or modifying transmitted data even if they intercept the traffic.

+---

+### 📶 Be Careful on Public Wi-Fi Networks

+Public networks (such as those in cafés, airports, hotels, or universities) are common targets for MITM attacks.

+When connecting to public Wi-Fi:

+- avoid logging into sensitive accounts
+- avoid accessing banking or personal services
+- ensure websites are using **HTTPS**

+Attackers on the same network may attempt to intercept traffic using techniques such as **ARP spoofing**.

+---

+### 🔐 Use a VPN

+A **Virtual Private Network (VPN)** encrypts your internet traffic and creates a secure tunnel between your device and the VPN server.

+This helps protect your data from attackers who might be monitoring the local network.

+---

+### 🔄 Keep Systems and Software Updated

+Regularly updating your **operating system, browsers, and applications** is important because updates often include:

+- security patches
+- vulnerability fixes
+- improved network security mechanisms

+Outdated software can contain vulnerabilities that attackers may exploit.

+---

+### 📊 Use Network Monitoring Tools

+Network monitoring and security tools can help detect suspicious activity such as:

+- unusual ARP traffic
+- duplicate IP or MAC addresses
+- abnormal network behavior

+Examples include:

+- intrusion detection systems (IDS)
+- packet analyzers
+- network monitoring platforms

+These tools can help administrators identify **potential MITM attempts** early.

+---

+Understanding how MITM attacks work is an important step toward building **more secure networks and safer communication systems**.